 - Once the cookie cups have cooled completely, slather or pipe the frosting on top of each cookie cup.
 Top the cookie cups with sprinkles and serve.

-- It's best to underbake the cookie cups, as they'll continue baking while they cool in the muffin pan.
+- It’s best to underbake the cookie cups, as they’ll continue baking while they cool in the muffin pan.
 The edges should just be lightly browned when you remove them from the oven.